-Basic earnings per share is calculated by dividing the profit or loss attributable to owners of the Company, excluding any costs of servicing equity other than ordinary shares, by the weighted average number of ordinary shares outstanding during the year, adjusted for bonus elements in ordinary shares issues during the year.
+Basic earnings per share is calculated by dividing the profit or loss attributable to owners of the Company, excluding any costs of servicing equity other than ordinary shares, by the weighted average number of ordinary shares outstanding during the year, adjusted for bonus elements in ordinary shares issued during the year.

-2022 \$ 2021 \$ Basic earnings per share (cents) 8.89 17.58 Earnings used in calculating basic earnings per share 53,320 105,488 Weighted average number of ordinary shares used in calculating basic earnings per share.
-600,008 600,008
+Basic earnings per share (cents) 36.84 8.89 Earnings used in calculating basic earnings per share 221,020 53,320 Weighted average number of ordinary shares used in calculating basic earnings per share 600,008 600,008 a.
+Cash and cash equivalents balances as shown in the Statement of Financial Position can be reconciled to that shown in the Statement of Cash Flows as follows:

-19. Statement of cash flows
+21. Statement of cash flows